 7. You’re Too Young to get Credit Card

-One of the most common reasons people are denied credit cards is because they’re too young.
-To get a credit card, you must be 18 years old.
-If you’re younger than that, ask a parent to add you as an authorized user on one of their credit cards.
-This will help build your credit and give you a card to use before applying for another card of your own.
+One common reason for credit card denials is being underage.
+To get a credit card, you must be 18.
+If you’re younger, ask a parent to add you as an authorized user on their card.

 8. You have too many inquiries on your credit.